Oslo I Accord: In Palestine

-On 13 September 1993 the Lebanese Army opened fire on an anti-Oslo demonstration in south Beirut organised by Hizbollah killing nine people and wounding thirty.
+On both sides (Israel and Palestine), there were fears of the other side's intentions.
 Many Palestinians feared that Israel was not serious about dismantling their settlements in the West Bank, especially around Jerusalem.
 They feared they might even accelerate their settlement program in the long run, by building more settlements and expanding existing ones.

+In Lebanon

+On 13 September 1993 the Lebanese Army opened fire on an anti-Oslo demonstration in south Beirut organised by Hizbollah killing nine people and wounding thirty.

 Nobel Peace Prize

 In 1994 Israeli Prime Minister Yitzhak Rabin, Israeli Foreign Minister Shimon Peres, and PLO Chairman Yasser Arafat received the Nobel Peace Prize following the signing on the Oslo Accords, "for their efforts to create peace in the Middle East".
-The Accords, however, never resulted in peace.
+The Accords have not resulted in peace to date.

 Remarks from Benjamin Netanyahu

 In a 2001 video, Netanyahu, reportedly unaware he was being recorded, said: "They asked me before the election if I'd honor [the Oslo accords]...
 I said I would, but [that] I'm going to interpret the accords in such a way that would allow me to put an end to this galloping forward to the '67 borders.
 How did we do it?
 Nobody said what defined military zones were.
 Defined military zones are security zones; as far as I'm concerned, the entire Jordan Valley is a defined military zone.
 Go argue."
 Netanyahu then explained how he conditioned his signing of the 1997 Hebron agreement on American consent that there be no withdrawals from "specified military locations", and insisted he be allowed to specify which areas constituted a "military location"—such as the whole of the Jordan Valley.
 "Why is that important?
 Because from that moment on I stopped the Oslo Accords", Netanyahu affirmed.

 However, this is clearly consistent with Yitzhak Rabin's October 1995 statement to the Knesset on the ratification of the interim Oslo agreement: "B. The security border of the State of Israel will be located in the Jordan Valley, in the broadest meaning of that term."